We don’t go to church. We are the church

 We’re a Family of Servant Missionaries

 God the Father has adopted us into his FAMILY.
 We are dearly loved children.
 Our worth, security and joy come from knowing the grace and love of God.
 As family we seek to love one another as brothers and sisters and to display the love of the Father to the world.

 God the Son has rescued us to be his SERVANTS.
 We are not masters of our own lives but belong to the Lord Jesus.
 As Jesus came and served us, ultimately through his death on the cross, we are now called to serve others in his name, living lives that make Jesus' kingdom tangible and demand a gospel explanation.

 God the Holy Spirit has empowered and sent us to be his MISSIONARIES.
 We have an amazing privilege and responsibility to be co-workers with God in proclaiming the gospel to the world.
 As missionaries we reorient our whole lives around the mission of making disciples.

 This is our identity as the church.
 This is who we are: a Family of Servant Missionaries, sent as disciples who make disciples.

-The primary context in which we live this identity out is what we call a Gospel Community, DNA, Sunday gathering and in other situations.
+We live this identity out in what we call a Gospel Community, DNA, Sunday gathering and in other situations.